-A Winter Greenwich engagement photography
+A Winter engagement photography shoot in London

 I love shooting Greenwich engagement photography.
 There is something about this area of London that you don’t find anywhere else.
 It’s a place steeped in history.
 From the National Maritime Museum, The Cutty Sark and Queens House, to the Observatory, The Naval College and Painted Hall.
 It also has a wonderfully eclectic, creative and laid back atmosphere.
 The markets are at the centre of the shopping areas and an abundance of independent shops, bars and restaurants make it a lively and interesting place to wander around.
 Then there is the park!
 The park is gorgeous.